Nathan-Amiri/Mechination/README.md

-Mechination is a Turing-complete cellular automata

-A sandbox where you can create machines, computers, and more using only three simple blocks, called 'Cells'
+Mechination is a Turing-complete cellular automata--a sandbox where you can create machines, computers, and more using only three simple blocks, called 'Cells'

 Created in Unity and coded in Visual Studio 2022